fog/fog/lib/fog/rackspace/docs/storage.md

 ## Create Service

-Next, create a connection to the Cloud Files™.
+Next, create a connection to Cloud Files.

 Using a US based account: